 NOTE: Joanie later expanded this article to include more Purim Customs from Around the World.

 Photo of Hamantashen by Infrogmation, CC BY-SA 3.0.

 This article was posted on Wednesday, February 21st, 2018 at 9:54 pm and is filed under Children's Songs, Holiday Songs, Holidays Around the World, Israel, Israeli Children's Songs, Mama Lisa, Purim, Purim Songs, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply